beigeworm/ESP8266-Message-Board/README.md

 # INSTALL INSTRUCTIONS
 **Install from source**

-You need to install the Arduino IDE
+You need to install the Arduino IDE, version 1.8.16

 From there you need a couple installations clicking the upload button.
 First got File -> Preferences.
 At the bottom of the window, you should see Additional Boards Manager URLS.
 Click the little icon at the end at the end of that line.
 A new window should show up asking you to Enter additional URLS, one for each row.
 Add: